-A check-box is provided to engage built-in sample rate converters for incoming AES/EBU audio tracks, which are then converted to a 48K broadcast standard synchronized by video genlock.
+A check-box is provided to engage built-in sample rate converters in the optional DXP-1 for incoming AES/EBU audio tracks, which are then converted to a 48K broadcast standard synchronized by video genlock.

 Sample Rate Conversion does not apply to analog or Embedded audio.